cameraui/docs/admin/workers.md

 - **Paired once, then on its own.** A one-time pairing code is exchanged for the worker's own credentials.
 Nothing is shared between workers, each one can be revoked independently, and after the first start the worker reconnects by itself.
 - **Assignments follow the worker.** Cameras and plugins you [assign](#camera-and-plugin-assignments) run on the worker, fall back to the master while it's offline, and move back when it returns (see [Failover](#failover)).

-Master and worker don't need the same installation type, any mix works: a Docker server with an old laptop running the [desktop app](#worker-with-the-desktop-app) as its worker, a desktop-app server with a [Docker worker](#worker-in-docker) on a mini PC, a bare-metal Linux server with both.
+Master and worker can mix installation types: a Docker server with a [desktop app](#worker-with-the-desktop-app) worker, a desktop-app server with a [Docker worker](#worker-in-docker), and so on.
 The camera.ui version should match across machines; the [workers list](#the-workers-list) warns when it doesn't.

 ## Enable workers